zhaoyuyoung/virtual-pipelines-eventselection/README.md

 - [Plotting] Instant
 - [Fit] Almost instant

 Note that skimming and histogram production can be run seamlessly in multi-threading mode.
-I removed the feature for now so that we don't break any workflow later on (containe, ReANA, ...) but we could improve the runtime by a factor of around N (N being the number of threads used / physical cores).
+I removed the feature for now so that we don't break any workflow later on (container, ReANA, ...) but we could improve the runtime by a factor of around N (N being the number of threads used / physical cores).

 ## Step 1: Skimming